Banks Peninsula: Prehistory – Māori period

+1770–1832 – Captain Cook; limited European interest; Te Rauparaha and Māori massacres

 The first European sighting of the peninsula was on 17 February 1770 by Captain James Cook and crew during Cook's first circumnavigation of New Zealand.
 Cook described the land as "of a circular figure ... of a very broken uneven surface and [having] more the appearance of barrenness than fertility."
 Deceived by the outline of higher land behind the peninsula, Cook mistook it for an island and named it "Banks Island" in honour of Endeavour's botanist, Joseph Banks.
 Distracted by a phantom sighting of land to the southeast, Cook then ordered Endeavour away to the south without exploring more closely.

 In 1809, Captain Samuel Chase, in the sealer Pegasus, corrected Cook's charts by determining that "Banks Island" was in fact a peninsula.
 His first officer, William Stewart, charted this area of the coast.
 Pegasus Bay is named after their vessel.

-In 1830, the Māori settlement at Takapūneke was sacked, and the local Ngāi Tahu chief, Tama-i-hara-nui captured, by Ngāti Toa chief, Te Rauparaha, with the assistance of the captain of the British brig Elizabeth, John Stewart.
-It was partly as a result of this massacre that the British authorities sent James Busby, as official British Resident, to New Zealand in 1832.
+In 1830, the Māori settlement at Takapūneke was sacked and the local Ngāi Tahu chief, Tama-i-hara-nui, captured by Ngāti Toa war chief Te Rauparaha, with the assistance of the captain of the British brig Elizabeth, John Stewart.
+This was a revenge attack for the killing of several Ngāti Toa chiefs at Kaiapoi Pā in 1829.
+Ngāti Toa returned in 1832 to sack Kaiapoi Pā and Ōnawe Pā.
+It was partly as a result of these massacres that the British authorities sent James Busby, as official British Resident, to New Zealand in 1832, and one of the factors that led to the Treaty of Waitangi.